loveencounterflow/pipedreams/README.md

 Note that by default, the bystream will be sent the exact same event objects as the mainstream.
 As long as data events are JS primitive values (numbers, strings, `true`, `false`), that's at any rate OK.
-However, lists (arrays) and general objects as well as their non-primitive elements and properties *may* get modified along the chain of pipelined transformations, and this can lead to hard-to-understand bugs in case you, say, delete an item from a list in the one stream that you then inadvertently miss in the other (seemingly unrelated) stream.
+However, lists (arrays) and general objects as well as their non-primitive elements and properties just *might* get modified along the chain of pipelined transformations, and this can lead to hard-to-understand bugs in case you, say, delete an item from a list in the one stream that you then inadvertently miss in the other (seemingly unrelated) stream.

 To prevent such errors, PipeDreams `$tap` can be instructed to make a new copy of each data event (produced with [CND.deep_copy](https://github.com/loveencounterflow/cnd)) by setting the `copy` member of the